igorwessel/react-dynamic-star/README.md

 # React Dynamic Star

 A Highly Customizable, easy-to-use elegant stars rating component.
-This component is a port of an open-source component made in vue.
+This component is a port of an open-source component made in vue, you can access the repo in **[Vue Star Rating](https://github.com/JonathanDn/vue-stars-rating)**.

 # Demo